TsukkiGia/fritter-backend/README.md

 **Throws**

 - `403` if there is a user already logged in
-- `400` if username or password is in the wrong format
+- `400` if username, display name or password is in the wrong format
 - `409` if username is already in use

 #### `PUT /api/users` - Update a user's profile